gabrielkrieshok/digital-development-guide/topics/mapping-and-gis.md

 ### Internet services

-- [CartoDB](https://cartodb.com/) — Browser-based mapping and analysis of location data.
-Use [CartoDB Map Academy](http://academy.cartodb.com/) to earn how to create maps on the web and visualize geospatial data using CartoDB.
+- [Carto](https://cartodb.com/) — Browser-based mapping and analysis of location data.
+Use [CartoDB Map Academy](http://academy.cartodb.com/) to learn how to create maps on the web and visualize geospatial data using CartoDB.
 - [MapBox](http://www.mapbox.com/) — Pick from a dozen beautifully designed maps and create an application from it in just a few seconds.
-Great for creating visually appealing maps from preexisting or pre-cleaned data.
+Great for creating visually appealing maps from pre-existing or pre-cleaned data.
 Also has iOS, Android, and mobile web versions.
 - [Mapbox Studio - Mapbox](https://www.mapbox.com/mapbox-studio/) — Design studio to create stunning interactive maps (formerly TileMill).
 - [Ushahidi](https://www.ushahidi.com/) — A web-based platform for mapping information from reports from SMS, Twitter, e-mail, and web.
 Initially used to map election violence and intimidation in Kenya.
 - [MapHub](https://maphub.net/) — Make your own map by adding points, lines, polygons or labels; allows you to import and export easily.